nitishxyz/solforge/README.md

 - 📡 **WebSocket**: `ws://127.0.0.1:8900`
 - 🎨 **Web Dashboard**: `http://127.0.0.1:42069`
 - 🤖 **AI Assistant**: `http://127.0.0.1:3456/ui` _(if enabled)_
+This runs interactive setup (first time) and launches all services:

 ### Get Coding in 30 Seconds